frederic-perez/AmE-dictionary/dictionary.md

 __Rocky Mountain Empire__ ?
 WY, UT, CO,NM, NE,KS.
 __Rotarian__
 __Roto-Rooter__
+__SAT__ A standardized test widely used for college admissions in the United States, competitor to the ACT.
 __SAT__ _Trademark_ (in the US) A test of a student's verbal and mathematical skills, used for admission to American colleges.
 __Sam Browne belt__
 __Semper fi__ :two::shit: